U.S. flag

 If you have already filed an amendment to seek medical expenses reimbursement, the VCF will review the expenses as part of our review of your amendment, provided the expenses meet the established criteria.
 You do not need to resubmit documents you have already submitted in support of your amendment, but you must be certain the documentation you provided meets the requirements outlined in Documentation Required to Support a Medical Expenses Claim below.

-Deceased Claims: If you filed an amendment for medical expenses on a deceased claim on or before December 18, 2020 we will review the amendment, and will consider reimbursement for medical expenses subject to the other requirements discussed in this document.
+Deceased Victim Claims: If you filed an amendment for medical expenses on a deceased victim claim on or before December 18, 2020 we will review the amendment, and will consider reimbursement for medical expenses subject to the other requirements discussed in this document.
 In addition, if you filed your initial claim before December 18, 2020, and you did not claim medical expenses in your initial claim, you may file an amendment for medical expenses, and we will consider it, subject to the other requirements discussed in this document.
-As explained in Section 5, amendments on deceased claims are not otherwise permitted.
+As explained in Section 5, amendments on deceased victim claims are not otherwise permitted.

 Acceptable Medical Expenses Claims